SchlossLab/Lesniak_Clearance_mSphere_2021/README.md

-Effect of C. difficile colonization on recovery of gut microbiota in antibiotic-treated mice
+Effect of *C. difficile* colonization on recovery of gut microbiota in antibiotic-treated mice
 =======

-Research project initialization and organization following reproducible research guidelines as modified for use with typical microbial ecology projects
+Abstract goes here...

 Overview
 --------